 At the very least, a typical form requests information about the historical and current occupants of the property, the land-use, utility service providers, and whether any prior reports or concerns took place.
 In the spirit of training and sharing information, Geo Forward provides a free Environmental Questionnaire Example online.
 The complete form is available in PDF format via the Geo Forward website.
 Additionally, the images below demonstrate the comprising inquiries and information.

 The environmental questionnaire form is only a basic screening tool in a loan process.
 This is a preliminary step for risk assessment and isn’t a comprehensive ESA report.
 Unlike a Phase 1 ESA, the questionnaire does not require completion by an environmental professional.
 It is merely a tool for lenders or other entities to use before obtaining an ESA report.
 However, a Phase 1 Environmental Site Assessment is a comprehensive report and requires the certification and oversight of an environmental professional.
 Consequently, this form does not replace a proper Phase 1 ESA.

 If an environmental questionnaire indicates any chance of environmental risk, the services of an environmental professional then become a requirement.
 This might begin with a transaction screen review or an environmental desktop report.
 In the same way, the requirement for a proper Phase 1 ESA report may become necessary.

 Cover All Grounds During an ESA Report

-On the other hand, this form can also be requested by an environmental professional, during a transaction screen review, desktop report or Phase 1 ESA.
-For instance, an environmental engineer can utilize the written statement of the current tenant or property owner, by asking them to document their official land-use in the questionnaire.
-Similarly, an engineering consultant may request their Client or the report user complete the form as well.
-The objective in the case, is to cover all grounds during a comprehensive assessment.
+On the other hand, this form can also be requested by an environmental professional, during a transaction screen review, desktop report, or Phase 1 ESA.
+For instance, a geologist can utilize the written statement of the current tenant or property owner, by asking them to document their official land-use in the questionnaire.
+Similarly, an engineering consultant may request their Client or the report user to complete the form as well.
+The objective in the case is to cover all grounds during a comprehensive assessment.